 How do you fill in the blank?
 For me it’s “though my hand still hurts.”

 My mother has had terrible chronic pain in her mouth and face for fifteen years.
 That’s chronic pain.
-She can’t eat or talk without pain.
-She has to use pain meds everyday just to cope and to be able to sleep at night.
+She can’t eat or talk without cbd for pain management.
+She has to use CBD extracts everyday just to cope and to be able to sleep at night.
 Now I’m been feeling a bit of her pain in my hand and arm.
 I’m thankful to connect with her in this way.

 Make a Beeline to the Cross